For anyone interested in my research topics, here I provide a very small summary of ongoing and completed research projects:

 Image processing for observational astronomy

-As a part of my Bachelor studies, I developed methods for the efficient analysis of large image datasets.
+As a part of my Bachelor studies, I have developed methods for the efficient analysis of large image datasets.
 This involved algorithms for image processing, object recognition and calculations on image data, both on CPU and GPU.
 Some of these routines have become a basis for the EasyCritics lens detection code that I am the main author of.
 For a fast exploration of different parameters for gravitational lens models, to be fitted to known clusters during the calibration of the EasyCritics code, I have developed an efficient, parallelized Markov-Chain Monte Carlo algorithm that exploits adaptive grid techniques to sample different realizations of the gravitational lensing potential and to find the optimal lens parameters for a light-traces-mass lens model in fractions of the time required for conventional MCMC methods.

 Smaller project practicals: